SimpleDataLabsInc/prophecy-on-public-clod/aws/eks/cloudformation/README.md

 <img width="1035" alt="Screenshot 2022-05-10 at 3 56 20 PM" src="https://user-images.githubusercontent.com/59466885/167611360-84bd98c3-ffec-4c18-9786-ef0501eb696b.png">

 **6**.
+Configure access to the Kubernetes API server endpoint from outside of your VPC.
+Please mark EKS public access endpoint as Enabled.
+If you are keeping it disabled, you can access the cluster within your VPC only.

+**7**.
 Click Next to go to next screen.
 No mandatory input required here.

-**7**.
+**8**.
 Click Next to go to next screen.
 No mandatory input required here.

-**8**.
+**9**.
 Before creating the stack, please acknowledge to AWS cloudformation conditions by clicking on these checkboxes.
   <img width="1053" alt="Screenshot 2022-05-10 at 4 17 11 PM" src="https://user-images.githubusercontent.com/59466885/167611802-64fcb681-f207-4d62-af7b-afb4cc7fe154.png">

-**9**.
+**10**.
 Once cluster is set up, you can add the cluster config via this command

    ```aws eks --region us-east-2 update-kubeconfig --name $CLUSTER_NAME --alias $CLUSTER_NAME```